Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 I have had the good fortune to work with product owners that will prefer the first option, but the latter is all too often the preference.
 The thing is, you're a professional, right?
 The latter needn't be an option!
 You have the choice, you are the one writing the code, you are the one estimating the change.
 You can say "no".

 > Caveat: *There needs to be a pragmatic vs. dogmatic balance here.
-If you leave you product owner or stakeholders in a bind, you may be doing more harm than good to your company, no matter your intentions.
+If you leave your product owner or stakeholders in a bind, you may be doing more harm than good to your company, no matter your intentions.
 Typically there's a middle ground that both sides can compromise and agree upon.*

 ## Migration